Skip to content

 How Much Does It Cost to Attend Lincoln College of Technology-Marietta?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Lincoln College of Technology-Marietta — the real out-of-pocket cost once federal grants and scholarships are applied — is about $30,801.
+The average net price at Lincoln College of Technology-Marietta, the amount students actually pay each year after federal grants and scholarships, is about $30,801.
 Students from families earning under $30,000 typically pay closer to $30,296 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $10,521.
+The median graduate leaves with about $10,521 in federal student loans.

 $30,801